What is Pine Hill's visitor's policy?

 therefore have no immunity.
 It is fatal in very young dogs (puppies) or older veterans with a

 compromised immune system.
-The flu vaccines are somewhat effective, but not 100%.
-The high fever
+The flu vaccines are somewhat effective, but not 100% and have, to

-with birth defects.
-These are simply risks I will not take with my dogs, puppies or with your puppy-to-be.
+These are simply risks I will not take with my dogs, puppies or with your puppy-to-be and

 Thank you for your understanding.